LIF Financial Services Risk + Compliance Symposium NYC 2026

 OVERVIEW

-This high-impact, half-day symposium will bring together senior leaders from the financial services sector for a straight-talk session on compliance and resilience.
-The goal: share what’s working, where banks and funds are struggling with program challenges, and how to build approaches that protect and enable the business instead of slowing it down.
+This high-impact, half-day symposium will bring together senior leaders from the financial services sector for a straight-talk session on navigating through a complex risk landscape.
+The goal: outline key drivers and trends when it comes to risk in the FS sector, where banks and funds are encountering challenges, and how to define and build innovative approaches that protect and enable the business instead of slowing it down.

-Participants will engage in discussions designed to unpack the realities of today’s compliance landscape and uncover valuable peer-driven insights.
-Together, we’ll explore how to build a robust, forward-looking compliance and resilience framework that not only mitigates risk but also creates competitive advantage in a market defined by transparency and trust.
+Participants will engage in discussions designed to unpack the realities of today’s risk landscape in financial services and uncover valuable peer-driven insights.
+Together, we’ll explore how to build a robust, forward-looking framework that not only mitigates risk but also creates resilience and competitive advantage in a market defined by transparency and trust.

 PURPOSE OF THE SYMPOSIUM

-• Explore emerging practices transforming compliance functions and learn how risk and compliance leaders can adopt agile, future-ready strategies
+• Explore emerging practices transforming risk-focused functions (legal, compliance + risk management) and learn how leaders can adopt agile, future-ready strategies

 • Share best practices from financial services organizations on building resilience through innovation, technology, and data-driven decision-making